wtnwin111/interview/README.md

     7) Given a sorted array, there is only one value K has multiple occurrence, find the repeating element and its first occurrence.
     8) Find the Kth small element in an array.
     9) Given an array, there is an element whose occurence is greater than the half of the array's length, find this element.
-   10) Given an m*n grid, how many paths are there from the left bottom corner to the up right corner.
+    10) Given an m\*n grid, how many paths are there from the left bottom corner to the up right corner.
     11) Randomly shuffle an array.
     12) Given an array, find all sub-arrays whose elements' sum is equal to a given K.
     13) Given an array containing both positive and negative numbers, find the sub array whose elements' sum is maximum.
     14) Given a set S, find all the maximal subsets whose sum <= k.
     15) Find the uniq amount of absolute values in a given sorted array
     16) Write code to reverse a array of int
     17) There is an array A[N] of N numbers.
 You have to compose an array Output[N] such that Output[i] will be equal to multiplication of all the elements of A[N] except A[i].
        For example Output[0] will be multiplication of A[1] to A[N-1] and Output[1] will be multiplication of A[0] and from A[2] to A[N-1].
 Solve it without division operator and in O(n).
-   18) Given two sequences of items, find the items whose absolute number increases or decreases the most when comparing one sequence with the other by reading the sequence only once.
     18) Given two sequences of items, find the items whose absolute number increases or decreases the most when comparing one sequence with the other by reading the sequence only once.
     19) Merge two sorted arrays
     20) How to find the median among the given numbers whose values are unknown but falls into a narrow range.
     21) Array Element Finder
        A) Given a sorted array, write an algorithm to determine whether a given value target exists in the array
        B) For an array whose values first increase and then decrease, write an algorithm to determine whether a given value target exists in the array
        C) There are two arrays A1 and A2 sorted in ascending order.
 The largest value of A2 is smaller than the smallest value of A1.
           Array A3 is formed by appending A2 after A1.
 Write an algorithm to check whether a given value target exists in array A3.
     22) Closest Pair.
 Given an int array a[], find the closest two numbers A and B so that the absolute value |A-B| is the smallest.
 The time complexity should be O(NlogN).
     23) Farthest Pair.
 Given an int array a[], find the farthest two numbers A and B so that the absolute value |A-B| is the biggest.
 The time complexity should be O(N).
     24) Given a list of number 0,1; find the start of runs (the length contiguous sequence of 1 is larger than a given number)
     25) You are given an unsorted array of integers that contain duplicate numbers.
 Only one number is duplicated odd number of duplications, other numbers are repeated even number of duplications.
 Find this number.
     26) Define a function that takes an array of integer numbers and returns an array of numbers of the same length.
 Each element of the output array out[i] should be equal to the product of all of the elements of the input array except for in[i].
 Example: input {1,2,3,4} output {24,12,8,6}
     27) Given a rotated sorted array, the element might appears in the order 3,4,5,6,7,1,2.
 How would you find the minimum element
     28) Write a algorithm such that if an element in an element in a M*N matrix is 0, it's entire row and column is set to 0.
     29) A int array contains positive and negative number, find the max of sum of continous sub array.
     30）A int array contains 1-N number, only 1 number appear twice, please find the number.
     31) Given two integer N and M, please find all the combination of numbers within[1,N] which sum is M.
     32) Given a array contains all integer, write a code to find a pair integer which sum is a specific number K
     33) Given two int array, one is the push sequence, write function to check if the second one is a pop sequence.
     34) Given two int array, find a switch of the items in the two array to make the SUM of two array closest.
     35) Given two int array, find switches of the items in the two array to make the SUM of two array closest.

 ##C5: Tree